-Digital Marketing Integration, or Connected Marketing it goes by a few different names, it is all about pulling together your marketing effort to work efficiently.
+Digital Marketing Integration, or Integrated Marketing it goes by a few different names, it is all about pulling together your marketing effort to work efficiently.
 It still surprises me that companies that have split marketing functions continue to split the effort, or worse still end up competing!
 It’s time to get rid go those silos and integrate.

 A continual issue with digital marketing is that many digital marketers do not have much education or experience in traditional marketing and communications.
 If you mention the 4 Ps or ask about the promotion mix you will receive blank stares in response.